khurram-DS/khurram-DS/README.md

 - 💻 I'm looking for an **Full Time Job** in **Data Science** domain.
 - 🤝🏻 I'm open for collaborations in **Data Science** and **Machine Learning** domains.
 - 🎯 Goal (2020): **Contribute** openly to **Data Science and Machine Learning community**.
+- 🌍 To know more of me go to my [website](https://khurram-ds.github.io/khurram-website.GitHub.io/)
 - 📌 Scroll down to see my **Pinned Repositories**.
 ```python
 def Khurram():